- Pediatric Heart

 - Pass a basic transplant test

-- Know how to call your transplant nurse coordinator for any questions or problems
+- Know how to call their transplant nurse coordinator for any questions or problems

 The UF Health Shands Transplant Center is open from 8 a.m. to 4:30 p.m.
-Monday through Friday.
+EST Monday through Friday.
 If an urgent problem occurs, your transplant coordinator is available outside of business hours.
-After the first six months following your transplant, you should consider calling your primary care doctor or local nephrologist with any medical problems.
-The transplant nephrologists and surgeons are available 24 hours a day to consult with any physician caring for you.
-These physicians can be contacted through
+Call the post kidney office at 352-265-8243.
+After the first six months following your transplant, you should consider calling your primary care doctor or local nephrologist with any medical problems not related to the transplant.

-After surgery the recipient will be receiving medicines called immunosupressants to keep their body from rejecting the new kidney.
+After surgery, medicines called immunosuppressants will be administered to the recipient to keep his/her body from rejecting the new kidney.
 Recipients will have to take these every day for as long as they have the transplant.
 Even if the transplant were to fail, we recommend for the recipient to remain taking small doses of the medication to prevent antibody formation.
 This may help with a second transplant in the future.

 - PROGRAF (TACROLIMUS) – is taken twice a day.
 The side effects of this drug include headache, hand tremors, nausea, diarrhea, high blood pressure, increased blood sugar, increased potassium and decreased magnesium.
 Tacrolimus can also harm your kidneys over time, especially if the levels are too high.
-The dosing of this drug is based on the amount of drug in your blood.
 You must take care to dose it 12 hours apart and have your blood tests done just before your morning dose.
-This type of drug is called a calcineurin inhibitor. (do you want to add the extended release tacrolimus drugs here and just say it is the same tacrolimus mediation, but in a special capsule so it is released more slowly throughout a full day, so it is taken once a day.
-Envarsus and Advagraf)
+This type of drug is called a calcineurin inhibitor.

 - CYCLOSPORINE (NEORAL, GENGRAF) – is taken twice a day.
 The side effects of this drug include high blood pressure, mild hand tremors, headache and increased growth of hair.
 Cyclosporine can also harm your kidneys over time.
 You must take care to dose it 12 hours apart and have your blood tests done just before your morning dose.
 Cyclosporine is closely related to tacrolimus, so you will not take both of these medications at the same time.